 For "Vertical City," participants were invited to submit entries for the Chicago Tribune Tower competition of 1922.
 The competition sought to build the “world’s most beautiful tower” and became famous for rejecting entries from architectural greats, including the likes of Walter Gropius and Adolf Loos.
 This was a hit during the press previews of the Chicago Architecture Biennial and is considered one of the grandest exhibits.
 "Vertical City" can be found at the Yates Hall of the Cultural Center.

 This exhibit, which is displayed at the G.A.R Hall of the Chicago Cultural Center, was curated by Johnson Marklee.
 The exhibit features over two dozen miniature rooms that represent several types of architectural styles.
-In constructing the rooms, inspiration was taken from ancient Egyptian tombs to Yves Saint Laurent’s Paris apartment to Chicago’s own Hancock Building.
+In constructing the rooms, inspiration was taken from ancient Egyptian tombs to Yves Saint Laurent’s Paris apartment to Chicago’s own 875 N Michigan building (formerly the John Hancock Center).
 The will run throughout the final dates of the biennial.

 Conceptualized by Paul Andersen and Paul Preissner, "Five Rooms" takes you into a sequence of galleries that the two describe as “too wide to be a hallway and too narrow to comfortably view exhibitions.”
 The galleries showcase exquisite photographs from sociologist David Schalliol that depict the transformation of the Chicago Housing Authority and how it impacted the locals and the surrounding landscape.